Elm-Tree-Island/Armory/Tutorial/TheFiveEssentialPhone-ScreenQuestions.md

 > It's hard to cover all these things and still be a short weeder question.
 If you think of a question that has all these properties, let me know.

 一个简短的“除杂草”问题很难能够包含所有的方面。如果你认为一个问题能够包含这些所有的方面，请告诉我。

+## 二、面向对象编程

+> We shouldn't hire SDEs (arguably excepting college hires) who aren't at least somewhat proficient with OOP.
+I'm not claiming that OOP is good or bad; I'm just saying you have to know it, just like you have to know the things you can and can't do at an airport security checkpoint.

+> Two reasons:
+>
+> 1. OO has been popular/mainstream for more than 20 years.
+Virtually every programming language supports OOP in some way.
+You can't work on a big code base without running into it.
+> 2. OO concepts are an important building block for creating good service interfaces.
+They represent a shared understanding and a common vocabulary that are sometimes useful when talking about architecture.

+> So you have to ask candidates some OO stuff on the phone.

+### 1. Terminology

+> The candidate should be able to give satisfactory definitions for a random selection of the following terms:
+>
+> 1. class, object (and the difference between the two)
+> 2. instantiation
+> 3. method (as opposed to, say, a C function)
+> 4. virtual method, pure virtual method
+> 5. class/static method
+> 6. static/class initializer
+> 7. constructor
+> 8. destructor/finalizer
+> 9. superclass or base class
+> 10. subclass or derived class
+> 11. inheritance
+> 12. encapsulation
+> 13. multiple inheritance (and give an example)
+> 14. delegation/forwarding
+> 15. composition/aggregation
+> 16. abstract class
+> 17. interface/protocol (and different from abstract class)
+> 18. method overriding
+> 19. method overloading (and difference from overriding)
+> 20. polymorphism (without resorting to examples)
+> 21. is-a versus has-a relationships (with examples)
+> 22. method signatures (what's included in one)
+> 23. method visibility (e.g. public/private/other)

+> These are just the bare basics of OO.
+Candidates should know this stuff cold.
+It's not even a complete list; it's just off the top of my head.

+> Again, I'm not advocating OOP, or saying anything about it, other than that it's ubiquitious so you have to know it.
+You can learn this stuff by reading a single book and writing a little code, so no SDE candidate (except maybe a brand-new college hire) can be excused for not knowing this stuff.

+> I draw a distinction between "knows it" and "is smart enough to learn it."
+Normally I allow people through for interviews if they've got a gap in their knowledge, as long as I think they're smart enough to make it up on the job.

+> But for these five areas, I expect candidates to know them.
+It's not just a matter of being smart enough to learn them.
+There's a certain amount of common sense involved; I can't imagine coming to interview at Amazon and not having brushed up on OOP, for example.
+But these areas are also so fundamental that they serve as real indicators of how the person will do on the job here.

+### 2. OO Design

+This is where most candidates fail with OO.
+They can recite the textbook definitions, and then go on to

+produce certifiably insane class designs for simple problems.
+For instance:

+They may have Person multiple-inherit from Head, Body, Arm, and Leg.
+ They may have Car and Motorcycle inherit from Garage.
+ They may produce an elaborate class tree for Animals, and then declare an enum ("Lion = 1, Bear = 2", etc.) to represent the type of each animal.
+ They may have exactly one static instance of every class in their system.

+(All these examples are from real candidates I've interviewed in the past 3 weeks.)

+Candidates who've only studied the terminology without ever doing any OOP often don't really get it.
+When they go to produce classes or code, they don't understand the difference between a static member and an instance member, and they'll use them interchangeably.

+Or they won't understand when to use a subclass versus an attribute or property, and they'll assert firmly that a car with a bumper sticker is a subclass of car.
+(Yep, 2 candidates have told me that in the last 2 weeks.)

+Some don't understand that objects are supposed to know how to take care of themselves.
+They'll create a bunch of classes with nothing but data, getters, and setters (i.e., basically C structs), and some Manager classes that contain all the logic (i.e., basically C functions), and voila, they've implemented procedural programming perfectly using classes.

+Or they won't understand the difference between a char*, an object, and an enum.
+Or they'll think polymorphism is the same as inheritance.
+Or they'll have any number of other fuzzy, weird conceptual errors, and their designs will be fuzzy and weird as well.

+For the OO-design weeder question, have them describe:

+1. What classes they would define.

+2. What methods go in each class (including signatures).

+3. What the class constructors are responsible for.

+4. What data structures the class will have to maintain.

+5. Whether any Design Patterns are applicable to this problem.

+Here are some examples:

+1. Design a deck of cards that can be used for different card game applications.

+   Likely classes: a Deck, a Card, a Hand, a Board, and possibly Rank and Suit.
+Drill down on who's responsible for creating new Decks, where they get shuffled, how you deal cards, etc. Do you need a different instance for every card in a casino in Vegas?

+2. Model the Animal kingdom as a class system, for use in a Virtual Zoo program.

+   Possible sub-issues: do they know the animal kingdom at all?
+(I.e. common sense.)
+What properties and methods do they immediately think are the most important?
+Do they use abstract classes and/or interfaces to represent shared stuff?
+How do they handle the multiple-inheritance problem posed by, say, a tomato (fruit or veggie?), a sponge (animal or plant?), or a mule (donkey or horse?)

+3. Create a class design to represent a filesystem.

+   Do they even know what a filesystem is, and what services it provides?
+Likely classes: Filesystem, Directory, File, Permission.
+What's their relationship?
+How do you differentiate between text and binary files, or do you need to?
+What about executable files?
+How do they model a Directory containing many files?
+Do they use a data structure for it?
+Which one, and what performance tradeoffs does it have?

+4. Design an OO representation to model HTML.

+   How do they represent tags and content?
+What about containment relationships?
+Bonus points if they know that this has already been done a bunch of times, e.g. with DOM.
+But they still have to describe it.

+The following commonly-asked OO design interview questions are probably too involved to be good phone-screen weeders:

+1. Design a parking garage.

+2. Design a bank of elevators in a skyscraper.
+3. Model the monorail system at Disney World.
+4. Design a restaurant-reservation system.

+5. Design a hotel room-reservation system.

+A good OO design question can test coding, design, domain knowledge, OO principles, and so on.
+A good weeder question should probably just target whether they know when to use subtypes, attributes, and containment.